garethtdavies/zqw-docs/docs/using-zec-qt-wallet.md

 Choose an address with funds in it and enter the recipient address.
 You may specify multiple recipients per transaction, and there may be a mixture of transparent and shielded recipients.
 [The Memo field](/using-zec-qt-wallet/#encrypted-memo-field) is only available when sending **to** a shielded address (either Sprout or Sapling).
 The default mining fee is 0.0001 ZEC which is recommended for all transactions.
 See the [Options section](/using-zec-qt-wallet/#zeq-qt-wallet-options) if you wish to customise this behviour and understand the implications.

 !!! info "Shielded send requirements"
     Sending Sapling transaction require little resource usage and happen in a few seconds.
-If you still have funds in legacy Sprout addresses sending times are typically around 70-90 seconds and require an additional 1.3GB of memory.
+If you still have funds in legacy Sprout addresses sending times are typically around 70-90 seconds and require an additional 1.3GB of memory to perform the spend.

 ### Viewing transaction on explorer

 Once complete, the txid will be displayed.
-Right-click to bring up a menu to view on the block explorer.
-Alternatively, for any transactions on the **Transactions** tab right click and choose "View on block explorer".
+Right-click to bring up a menu to view on a block explorer.
+Alternatively, for any transactions on the **Transactions** tab right click and choose **View on block explorer**.

 This will open up the transaction [on a block explorer](https://explorer.testnet.z.cash/tx/9f790a9522dc049ef57d6ef75e2dc1fe65969c933dcaaeb7c230b2df288fbeb0).
 If your transaction is a shielded one there will not be any public information available except the fee paid.
-Once the funds are confirming any values will be highlighted in red until they receive one confirmation and will not be spendable until they have had one confirmation.

 ### Pay Zcash URI